-Felix is the new Ami Club pattern and I love him. 🙂
+Felix is a new crochet pattern and I love him. 🙂

 For the pattern I stitched him up in yellow, because lighter (and solid) colors make it easier to see the individual stitches.
 But I also wanted to make him in this tweedy dark brown for more of a tortoiseshell cat look – just for fun.

 The tricky part of using dark yarn – or dark fabric for a sewn softie – is getting the eyes to show up well.
 The eyes are the most important part of the face!

 I’ve got two solutions for you today.